Select Page

 Environmental Stewardship

-• Cohen (2010) found that countries with proportional systems were faster to ratify the Kyoto protocol, and that their share of world total carbon emissions had declined.
+Frederiksson and Millimet (2004) found that countries with proportional systems set stricter environmental policies.
+Cohen (2010) found that countries with proportional systems were faster to ratify the Kyoto protocol, and that their share of world total carbon emissions had declined.

-• Using data from the International Energy Agency, Orellana (2014) found that between 1990 and 2007, when carbon emissions were rising everywhere, the statistically predicted increase was significantly lower in countries with fully proportional systems, at 9.5%, compared to 45.5% in countries using winner-take-all systems.
+Using data from the International Energy Agency, Orellana (2014) found that between 1990 and 2007, when carbon emissions were rising everywhere, the statistically predicted increase was significantly lower in countries with fully proportional systems, at 9.5%, compared to 45.5% in countries using winner-take-all systems.

-• Orellana found that citizens in countries with proportional representation were more supportive of environmental action, and more willing to pay the costs associated with environmental protection.
+Orellana also found that citizens in countries with proportional representation were more supportive of environmental action, and more willing to pay the costs associated with environmental protection.
 He found the use of renewable energy to be approximately 117 percent higher in countries with fully proportional electoral systems.

 Social Policy